 Light also affects the quality of feed.
 That is why chicken feed should be stored away from direct sunlight, as UV rays can degrade nutrients and fats in the feed.

-Okay, we understand how to store chicken feed, but there is another question: How long does chicken feed last, and how should it be stored?
+Okay, we understand how to store chicken feed, but there is another question: How long does chicken feed last, and how should it be keep to use for long time?

-The shelf life of chicken feed varies depending on the type and how it’s stored.
+The longevity of chicken feed varies depending on the type and how it’s stored.
 For example, even if feed is supposed to last for five months, if it’s stored poorly, it might not last that long.
 Improper storage can also reduce its shelf life.

 Okay, what is the shelf life of different chicken feeds?
 First, you can’t usually see the date on the feed bag, but the feed companies and industry say these feeds are good for six months from the time you buy them.

-Mash chicken feed is prone to becoming moldy; this food’s integrity can be ruined if it’s wet for more than a day, and pellet chicken feed lasts the longest with proper storage.
+Mash chicken feed is prone to become moldy; this food’s integrity can be ruin if it’s wet for more than a day, and pellet chicken feed lasts the longest with proper storage.

 Pelleted Chicken Feed lasts up to six months when stored properly.
 Crumbled Chicken Feed usually lasts about three months under proper storage conditions, and Mashed Chicken Feed typically has a shelf life of up to two months if stored correctly.